Rouhija/snowflake-cli/README.md

 | **peek** view | display first row from a view |
 | **sql** query | execute sql query |
 | **exit** | Exit |

-### to-do
-- exit command and return to shell
-- parse out snowflakecomputing.com in config
-- check crypthography issue on linux
-- use flags in copy views instead of different commands
-- if not `create or replace view` -> change it